psemora/VRM-Programming-for-Robots-and-Manipulators/project_1/README.md

+<p align="center"><b><h2>Sorting production line </h2></b></p>
 This project is made in ABB Robot Studio simulation tool and contains two robots ABB IRB 1200.
-Main goal of the project was to create a sorting production line with two robots and conveyor belt.
+Main goal of the project was to create a simple sorting production line with two robots and conveyor belt.

 Due to errors in creation pack&go file, I inclose
 - viewer in .exe file